Macrometacorp/docs/docs/account-management/index.md

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 1. Click **Account**.
 1. Click the **API Keys** tab.

-You can click the ID of an API key to view its details.
+1. (Optional) Click the ID of an API key to view its details.
 The following columns show information about each API key.

 ### ID